wellingtonn96/billetValidation/README.md

 1. Clone this repo using `git clone github.com/wellingtonn96/validationOfSlips.git`
 2. Move yourself to the appropriate directory: `cd validationOfSlips/`
-3. Run `yarn install` to install dependencies
+3. Run `yarn install` to install dependences

 ### Getting started with the backend server